MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ```powershell
 Push-Dataset -Type WifiSignal -Path <folder path>
 ```
-## Connect other occupancy sensors or people-denisty sensors
+## Connect other occupancy sensors or people-count sensors

-Connecting occupancy and people-density sensors is done in four steps.
+Connecting occupancy and people-count sensors is done in four steps.

 - Device onboarding.
 - Backfilling with historical data.
 - Real-time telemetry ingestion.
-- Verifying available data in Places.
+- Verify that data is available in Places.

 ## Device onboarding